-The MD Gacha Machine Script for participants comes will transf & copy permissions because it’s designed to be the one sent and used by event’s participants.
+The MD Gacha Machine Script for participants comes with transf & copy permissions because it’s designed to be the one sent and used by event’s participants.

-Event’s hoster should provide (by sending or selling) the MD Gacha Machine Script [for participants] to all event’s participants, but before doing so a permission’s change is requested: in order to work, infact, the MD Gacha Machine Script’s next owner permission MUST be changed to copy-only.
+The event’s hoster should provide – by either sending or selling – the MD Gacha Machine Script [for participants] to all event’s participants, but before doing so a permission’s change is required; in order to work the MD Gacha Machine Script’s next owner permission MUST be changed to copy-only.

 Once the participants receive/purchase the MD Gacha Machine Script (configured with the right permissions), they can drop the script into the machines and perform the setup.
-At this point, an hosted event must be created.
+At this point it is time to create a hosted event.

-In order for the partecipants to be able to use their copy of MD Gacha Machine Script, a valid event must be created by the hoster through the Online Services website.
-Hoster should log in the Online Services website and select “MD Gacha Machine” from the drop down list on called ‘Products’.
-At this point the page will load, composed by two main tabs:
+In order for the partecipants to be able to use their copy of MD Gacha Machine Script a valid event and round must be created by the hoster through the Online Services website; the hoster should log in the Online Services website and select “MD Gacha Machine” from the drop down list on called ‘Products’.
+At this point the page will load, composed by several tabs:

-In order to create a valid hosted event, there are some rules and constraints that need to be satisfied:
+In order to create a valid hosted event round there are some rules and constraints that need to be satisfied: